Welcome to GUBU.ie - if you're new here check out Housekeeping for more info. Any queries contact us.

 As the farming neighbours were spot-on with the forecast, I'm spending this incessantly rainy Thursday cleaning the "back bedroom" ahead of the arrival of my first summer visitors.
 The "back bedroom" also happens to be "my" bedroom, but I haven't slept in it for over a year, preferring either to continue sleeping in the camper between trips coz it's easier to not relocate for a few nights, or the sofa-bed in front of the fire and with full-speed internet.
 Accordingly, over the last two years, it has become the dumping ground for just about everything that shouldn't be thrown out - work contracts and a mountain of other obsolete paperwork generated by l'administration française, IT equipment in need of repair, clothes waiting to be mended/patched/ironed, stationery that ought to be put in a drawer somewhere, camera gear that's not being used for the current project, etc, etc ...

-This is also the room with The Shelf, and so far this morning apart from the dust, I have found/rediscovered a travel iron, a Russian bearskin hat, a hotel courtesy pack of shoe polish, one human tooth, a travel hair dryer, an old wallet including my blood-donor card (invalid since I spend too long in BSE-land), an unused 2009 personal organiser, a Spanish dictionary, one well-nibbled silk tie (the nicest one - those mice have good taste ) and a box of love letters from me to the former MrsCR.
+This is also the room with The Shelf, and so far this morning apart from the dust, I have found/rediscovered a travel iron, a Russian bearskin hat, a hotel courtesy pack of shoe polish, one human tooth, a travel hair dryer, an old wallet including my blood-donor card (invalid since I spend too long in BSE-land), an unused 2009 personal organiser, a Spanish dictionary, one well-nibbled silk tie (the nicest one - those mice have good taste :( ) and :o a box of love letters from me to the former MrsCR.

-That's the first metre done; only 24 more to go.
+That's the first metre done; only 24 more to go. :geek:

 Re: What's on your bookshelves?